statengeneraal/tools-github-bwb/scripts/laws_in_couchdb/convert_metalex_to_couchdb_bwb/README.md

 I do not have a comprehensive list of limitations, but one thing I found out is that the MetaLex document server does not URI-encode correctly.
 As such, it is impossible to get the metadata from elements that need to have characters encoded, such as spaces and commas.

-Also, the scripts in this folder are meant to be one-off, and not very well-written.